microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/_index.md

 By design, port 3389 is not allowed to access from the public internet.
 You must create an NSG rule to allow inbound 3389.

-- Open the __JS-NSG_ resource in Azure portal, go to Inbound security rules, and click "Add" to add your client IP to allow RDP access to the VM.
+- Open the _JS-NSG_ resource in the Azure portal, go to Inbound security rules, and click "Add" to add your client IP to allow RDP access to the VM.

   ![Screenshot showing Arc-App-Client NSG with blocked RDP](./default-nsg-rules.png)